ArchitGadkari/CLI-task-tracker-app/README.md

 ## 📜 Description

-TaskMaster CLI is a tool to help you manage your to-do list directly from your terminal.
+TaskTracker CLI is a tool to help you manage your to-do list directly from your terminal.
 You can add new tasks, update existing ones, mark them as in-progress or done, and list them out, all without leaving your command line.

 Tasks are stored locally in a tasks_data.json file, making the application portable and easy to back up.